 Health Benefits of Comfrey

-Here’s why comfrey leaves are a staple in my home, and why it’s been used for thousands of years in folk medicine:
+Here’s why comfrey leaves are a staple in my home, and why it’s been used for thousands of years:

-Comfrey has been used for centuries on open wounds.
-It can be helpful beyond cuts and scraps though.
-I’ve used comfrey for bug bites or bee stings, and to soothe the sting of a stinging nettle encounter.
+Many cultures historically used comfrey on open wounds.
+It can be helpful beyond cuts and scrapes even.
+I’ve used comfrey for bug bites or bee stings, and to soothe a stinging nettle encounter.
 Science supports some of these uses as well.

 Helps Muscle and Joint Aches & Pains

-In another interesting study covered in the review, researchers discovered that comfrey resolved symptoms more quickly than cryotherapy.
+In another interesting study, researchers discovered that comfrey resolved symptoms more quickly than cryotherapy.
 Similar outcomes happened in studies focusing on lower back pain and osteoporosis pain.
 Overall, studies found that comfrey was helpful in supporting the relief of pain.

 Supports Blunt Injury Recovery

 Comfrey is most famously used as a poultice for broken bones.
 Allantoin is the constituent thought to be responsible for this benefit.
 Allantoin can diffuse through the skin and tissues to reach the affected area.
-It’s also thought to help support tissue formation.
+Studies also suggest it supports tissue formation.

 I once broke my pinky toe (actually, this has happened more than once thanks to late-night stumbling in the hall to get water for kids) and was told that this is not an injury that doctors can really help and that it would have to heal on its own.